 - undertaking ethnographic research with the Transition Town movement

 ”The Environmental Studies minor at the College brings together science, policy and philosophy into a comprehensive perspective on our social, political and environmental problems of today.
-As a student of math and sciences at a liberal arts college, I found the environmental studies minor to be an academically fulfilling and holistic step in my college career, because the coursework combined all disciplines to see the world as it actually is –interconnected.”
+As a student of math and sciences at a liberal arts college, I found the environmental studies minor to be an academically fulfilling and holistic step in my college career, because the coursework combined all disciplines to see the world as it actually is – interconnected.”

 — Cara Lauria '15

-The committed faculty who teach our environmental studies courses represent a cross section of expertise, spanning areas as diverse as ethnobotany, natural disasters, air pollution, cultural values about the environment, sustainable urban design, and the intersection of race, gender, class and environmental justice issues.
+The committed faculty who teach our environmental and sustainability studies courses represent a cross section of expertise, spanning areas as diverse as ethnobotany, natural disasters, air pollution, cultural values about the environment, sustainable urban design, and the intersection of race, gender, class and environmental justice issues.
 And, in this program, internships are key.
 Recently, our students interned with:

 - the City of Charleston’s planning department (helping develop its 180-page sustainability plan).